 They cheat.
 It is that simple.
 Breaking encryption by purely technical means is much more difficult.
 That is why they have lots of men with heavy duty qualifications in maths, especially number theory.
 Being able to break in is quicker and easier.

 Louis Freeh Spies on Bill Clinton; How to Exploit the Hole in PGP, by J. Orlin Grabbe

 Has more on other aspects of keeping YOUR data to yourself.

 The Linux version of PGP has been ported over to Windows.
 It runs on Vista, the new version of Windows that has the compatibility problems built in to screw you.
 It is open source and subject to checking by anyone with time and a good background.
 AND it is a freebie.
 Get it while you can from:-

 then make sure that you have a good copy with a signature from:-

 PGP Encryption Beats Criminal Investigators So It Is Back To Basics And Torture [ 10 February 2008 ]

 BURLINGTON, Vt.
 (AP) When Sebastien Boucher stopped at the U.S.-Canadian border, agents who inspected his laptop said they found files containing child pornography [ but they lied - Editor ]..........
 Now Boucher is caught in a cyber-age quandary: The government wants him to give up the password, but doing so could violate his Fifth Amendment right against self-incrimination by revealing the contents of the files.

-Secret Squirrel, the NSA, GCHQ et cetera are another issue.
+Can Secret Squirrel, the NSA, GCHQ et cetera break PGP?
 The answer to that question is classified TOP SECRET or higher.
-They would probabbly claim that it was not torture.
+They would probably claim that their bullying and intimidation is not torture.
 Boucher was guilty as Hell.

 MPs Told Not To Use PGP Encryption [ 4 March 2009 ]